celestialdb/celestial/docs/Example.md

 The backend provides the following APIs that the frontend must integrate.

-1. GET on /tasks: returns all the tasks in the database
+1. `GET /tasks:` returns all the tasks in the database
-2. POST on /tasks: for creating a new task
+2. `POST /tasks`: for creating a new task
-3. PUT on /task/color: for updating the color of a task
+3. `PUT /task/color`: for updating the color of a task
-4. PUT on /task/status: for updating the status of a task
+4. `PUT /task/status`: for updating the status of a task
-5. DELETE on /task: for deleting a task
+5. `DELETE /task`: for deleting a task
-6. GET on /colors: returns all possible colors a task can have
+6. `GET /colors`: returns all possible colors a task can have
-7. GET on /status: returns all possible status a task can have
+7. `GET /status`: returns all possible status a task can have

 # Generated RTK Definitions